Easy Vanilla Posset Recipe with Lemon: The Perfect Summertime Dessert

 Can you believe this recipe has only four ingredients?
 Use the best quality and freshest ingredients you can find!

-- LEMONS: Fresh lemons are vital.
-Bottled juice won’t cut it.
+- LEMONS: Fresh lemons are non-negotiable.
+Bottled juice won’t deliver that vibrant zest.

-Using speck-heavy vanilla paste is so much easier than scraping a softened and split vanilla bean.
-In my area, I can buy it at Central Market, Williams-Sonoma, and of course, online.
+- Vanilla paste, speckled with those tiny black gems, offers a hassle-free alternative to scraping and splitting vanilla beans.
+Find it at local stores like Central Market, Williams-Sonoma, and, of course, online.
 Try it in ice cream, pudding, custards, yogurt…actually, any dessert where you want to see the little black specks.

-- Bring heavy cream and sugar to a boil to transform the sweetened cream mixture into a velvety, thickened sauce.
+- Boil Cream and Sugar: Start by bringing heavy cream and sugar to a gentle boil, where the magic happens as the sweetened cream transforms into a luxurious, thickened sauce.

 FAQ about Vanilla Posset with Lemon:

-A posset consists of heavy cream, sugar, an acid like lemon juice, and sometimes additional flavorings.
+A posset consists of heavy cream, sugar, an acid like lemon juice, and sometimes additional flavorings like vanilla in this recipe.
 No eggs, gelatin, or baking is required.

 The acid in the lemon juice sets the heavy cream.